ni/systemlink-operations-handbook/handbook/ldap/ldap.md

 LDAP Group mapping queries the `objectClass` of `group` (Active Directory specific), `groupOfName`, and `groupOfUniqueNames` to match either `member` or `uniqueMember` attributes of the group.

+!!! note Group names should be declared using the full LDAP `distinguishedName` of the group.
+    cn=Users,dc=example,dc=com

 ### LDAP User Mapping

 You may specify a LDAP username when creating workspace and role mappings.
 The username you specify is the same as the usernames for logging into SystemLink.